tdflatline/Resurrectron/README.txt

    CDL3 to compile.
 3. Optional: Build the EP4ir grammar in ./libs/agfl_ep4/ with 'agfl ep4ir.gra'
 4. Use the harvest_*.py scripts to pull down a bunch of .jtwt files from a twitter feed, or posts from a blog.
+You can also create .twt files by hand, which can contain 1 quote/quip per line.
 5. Throw them in the directory ./target_user/
 6. Run ./resurrect.py to generate a .soul file and a .brain file.
 7. Torment the AI to your hearts content.